artefactual/archivematica/CONTRIBUTING.md

 Anyone can participate in code review discussions.
 Feel free to jump in if you have something to contribute on another pull request, even if you're not the one who opened it.

+For more details about code review in particular, look at our [code review guidelines](code_review.md).

 ### Cleaning up the commit history